hcabrera93/Pizza-Shop-Sales/MySQL Pizza Shop Sales.md

-##### My name is Hector Cabrera and I will be clenaing and analzying the data set called "Pizza Place Sales" courtesy of Maven Anlaytics.
-In this project I will be answering a few quesitions which are:
+##### My name is Hector Cabrera and I will be cleaning and analyzing the data set called "Pizza Place Sales" courtesy of Maven Analytics.
+In this project I will be answering a few questions which are:

 ##### 1. What is the most popular item on the menu?
 Which item is the least popular?
 ##### 2. Average pizza order (how many pizza pies do most people buy per order?)